 - The large and robust body of the humpback whale is 50 feet or equivalent to one and a half buses.
 They have incredibly large flippers as well, each growing up to a length of 16 feet.

-- Humpback whales can weigh up to 30 to 40 tons.
+- Another interesting fact about humpback whales is that they can weigh up to 30 to 40 tons.
 To put it in perspective, this is equivalent to the weight of about 10 hippopotamuses!

 - The humpback is incredibly diverse from a geographic perspective, as its distribution reaches most all waters of the world including the North Atlantic Ocean, North Pacific Ocean, Arctic Ocean.